Indonesia hopes fishermen can net its South China Sea claims

 Ramli, who also oversees energy as part of his portfolio, said he also would review oil and gas concessions in Natuna and revoke permits from companies that are not developing their blocks.

-ExxonMobil (XOM.N), ConocoPhillips (COP.N), Chevron (CVX.N), and PTT Exploration and Production (PTTEP.BK) are among foreign oil companies with stakes in Natuna, which holds one of the world's largest untapped gas reserves.
+ExxonMobil, ConocoPhillips, Chevron, and PTT Exploration and Production are among foreign oil companies with stakes in Natuna, which holds one of the world's largest untapped gas reserves.

 Indonesia's foreign minister, Retno Marsudi, said no one wanted conflict in the South China Sea and she called on all parties to avoid raising tension.